2025 EFL League One play-off final: Route to the final

 On 10 May, Leyton Orient played Stockport County at Brisbane Road drawing 2–2.
-Charlie Kelman put Orient ahead in the 30th minute scoring from an Omar Beckles assist and Oliver Norwood then equalised for County in the 60th minute with a penalty kick for a handball by Rarmani Edmonds-Green and Fraser Horsfall then put the visitors ahead in the 65th minute from a Norwood cross.
-Kelman then equalised for the hosts in the 88th minute with another penalty kick for another handball by Horsfall.
+Charlie Kelman put Orient ahead in the 30th minute scoring from an Omar Beckles assist and Oliver Norwood then equalised for County in the 60th minute with a penalty kick for a handball by Rarmani Edmonds-Green and Fraser Horsfall then put the visitors ahead in the 65th minute from an Oliver Norwood cross.
+Charlie Kelman then equalised for the hosts in the 88th minute with another penalty kick for another handball by Fraser Horsfall.

 Charlton then played their second leg against Wycombe Wanderers on 15 May at The Valley winning 1–0.
 Matt Godden scored the sole goal in the 81st minute to give Charlton a 1–0 on the night and a 1–0 victory on aggregate.
 This sent them to their first play-off final since the 2019 EFL League One play-off final where they beat Sunderland 2–1.

 Leyton Orient played their semi-final second leg at Edgeley Park on 14 May drawing 1–1 after extra time and winning 4-1 on penalties.
 Ollie O'Neill opened the scoring for Orient in the 3rd minute from an Ethan Galbraith free-kick and Isaac Olaofe then equalised for Stockport in the 74th minute from a Jack Diamond assist.
-As no further goals were scored in extra time the match went to penalties with only Norwood scoring his spot-kick for County with Diamond and Ryan Rydel missing their penalties.
-Tom James, Sean Clare, Azeem Abdulai and Galbraith all successfully convertered their spot kicks to send Orient to their first play-off final since the 2014 Football League One play-off final where they drew 2–2 and lost 4–3 on penalties to Rotherham United.
+As no further goals were scored in extra time the match went to penalties with only Oliver Norwood scoring his spot-kick for County with Jack Diamond and Ryan Rydel missing their penalties.
+Tom James, Sean Clare, Azeem Abdulai and Ethan Galbraith all successfully convertered their spot kicks to send Leyton Orient to their first play-off final since the 2014 Football League One play-off final where they drew 2–2 and lost 4–3 on penalties to Rotherham United.